-Finance income, net (2017: Rmb29,000; 2016: Rmb364,000)
+Finance (costs)/income, net (2018: costs of Rmb853,000; 2017: income of Rmb29,000)

-The Group has capitalised most of the interest expense on qualifying assets in 2017.
-Interest expense before deducting the interest capitalised was Rmb1,291,000 (2016: Rmb1,911,000).
-It has decreased because there was a decrease in effective interest rate in 2017.
+The Group did not capitalise interest in 2018 (the interest expense capitalised in 2017 was Rmb1,059,000).
+The interest expense before deducting the interest capitalised was Rmb1,149,000 (2017: Rmb1,291,000), and the decrease in interest expense was due to the decrease in average bank loans compared to that in last year.

-Income tax credit/(expense) (2017: credit of Rmb1,456,000; 2016: expense of Rmb1,485,000) The Company, being qualified as a New and High Technology Enterprise, is entitled to a preferential CIT rate of 15% for the year ended 31 December 2017.
+Income tax (expense)/credit (2018: expense of Rmb4,692,000; 2017: credit of Rmb1,456,000)

+The Company, being qualified as a New and High Technology Enterprise, is entitled to a preferential CIT rate of 15% for the year ended 31 December 2018.
 Other subsidiaries of the Group in Mainland China are subject to a standard tax rate of 25%.
-Tax credit resulted for the year ended 31 December 2017 mainly because of the recognition of deferred tax assets on tax loss of a subsidiary.
+Tax credit resulted for the year ended 31 December 2018 mainly because of the recognition of deferred tax assets on tax loss of a subsidiary.
 For details of the difference on the tax on the Group's profit before income tax and the theoretical amount that would arise using the weighted average tax rate applicable to the results of the consolidated entities, please refer to note 9 to the consolidated financial statements.